KaiTheRedNinja/FirefoxExtensionWebkit/README.md

 object contains a `payload`, which includes an identifier to identify it as a native code query, along with the function its attempting to call and optionally some arguments.
 When a `queryNativeCode` is called, the browser intercepts the prompt via a `WKScriptMessageHandler`.
 It then determines which function to call, decodes the arguments, and runs the completion handler with the returned result.

-Since the `prompt` function is synchronous and blocks execution until its completion handler is executed, it allows for easy request-response requests from JavaScript to Swift.
 </details>

 <details>
 <summary>Rendering the popup</summary>

 **Problem**:

-When the raw file:// url is used, there are issues.
+When the raw `file` url is used, there are issues.
 For example, take the following file structure
 ```
 /path/to/extension/
     ├─ popup/